vinnyhorgan/pesto/README.md

 ## Features

-- **Cross-Platform**: Built in C without significant dependencies, Pesto can support all platforms that Raylib supports, making it highly versatile.
+- **Cross-Platform**: Built in C++ without significant dependencies, Pesto can support all platforms that Raylib supports, making it highly versatile.
 - **Lightweight**: With a focus on simplicity and a small footprint, Pesto remains fast and efficient.
 - **Lua Scripting**: Utilizes Lua for scripting, offering flexibility and ease of use in designing and developing games.
 - **Readable Source Code**: Emphasizes readability and simplicity intentionally for educational purposes and easy understanding.